An Brief Irreverent History of Oil Well Torpedoes and Evolution of the Hose Job (hydraulic fracking)

 It probably seemed pretty obvious to Col. A.L.
-Roberts, an artillery officer how to stimulate an oil well, blow it up.
-The “Roberts Torpedo,” (1866, US Patent 59,936) fill it up with nitroglycerine, lower it down the well, drop a steel rod down the well bore and run…..
+Roberts, an artillery officer, how to stimulate an oil well: blow it up.
+The “Roberts Torpedo,” (1866, US Patent 59,936) method is to fill it up with nitroglycerine, lower the torpedo down the well, drop a steel rod down the well bore and run...
 Woohoo, big fire balls in the night sky!
 Since nitroglycerine had the bad reputation of going boom way too easily, well shooters were in short supply and paid quite nicely.
-So, after day’s work, a good dinner, some drinks, maybe moonlighting wasn’t such a good idea.
+So, after a day’s work, a good dinner, some drinks, maybe moonlighting wasn’t such a good idea.
 It was so fun and lucrative that the well shooters started the original expression: “moonlighting.”

-Then hydraulic fracturing started to spoil that kind of fun, because it was sold as little safer…..
+Then hydraulic fracturing started to spoil that kind of fun, because it was sold as a little safer…

 On March 17, 1949, a team of petroleum production experts performed the first commercial application of hydraulic fracturing near Duncan, Oklahoma.
-An incestuous industry even then, later that same day, Halliburton and Stanolind company personnel successfully fractured another oil well near Holliday, Texas.
-There was also so much money to be made selling, water, sand, surfactants, and even some snake-oil additives that could “improve” the fracking water….
+Later that same day, Halliburton and Stanolind company personnel successfully fractured another oil well near Holliday, Texas.
+There was so much money to be made selling, water, sand, surfactants, and even some snake-oil additives that could “improve” the fracking water.
 Nitroglycerine distribution became restricted with the last plant supplying the industry, exploding in 1990.
-Now big service companies largely control the oil stimulation business, simply because of the large capital required for pumper trucks, sand, pipes and crews.
-This eliminated the little guy well shooter, being able to moonlight and cut into the market.
-Probably a little safer now too.
+An incestuous industry even then, big service companies largely control the oil stimulation business today.
+This stems from the large capital required for pumper trucks, sand, pipes and crews, eliminating the little guy well shooter.

 Back to the Future

-So time passes and finally, someone must of thought: “doesn’t using all these trucks and the big water hoses to break rock a mile underground seem kind of stupid,” or something like that…..
+So time passes and finally, someone must have thought: “using all of these trucks and water hoses to break rock a mile underground seems kind of stupid.”

 Then, at US Department of Energy’s Sandia National Laboratory, Richard A. Schmidt’s team proved that propellants were indeed better than high explosives for producing complex high surface fracture to stimulating oil wells.
-Using surplus solid rocket motors for testing and developing the original rock physics models underground at the Nevada Test Site.
+Surplus solid rocket motors were used for testing and developing the original rock physics models underground at the Nevada Test Site.
 Their breakthrough paper (SPE/DOE 8934) demonstrated that the burning rate mattered, and explosives burned too fast (supersonic) for effective fracturing.

 Schmidt eventually left Sandia National Lab and since 1994, his GasGunTM tools has also shot thousands of wells.
 However, the GasGunTM is different and uses advanced double-base gun propellant pellets that typically don’t contain toxic perchlorates.
 The gun propellant pellets simplify logistics and allows field loading of tools.
 He designed his guns around the ballistics that could be achieved with neutral burning grain design from canon military rounds.
 GasGun Inc. continues to innovate and effectively compete in the industry with their KrakenTM tool that also incorporates shaped charges with the propellant charge.
 Schmidt continues to be one of the best evangelists for propellant fracking and has provided us a wealth of technical information to the community.